E28 M535i

 What are the factory wheel and tire sizes for the E28 M535i?

-The E28 M535i is equipped exclusively with unique metric-sized M-Technic wheels measuring 165mm x 390mm (about 6.5 x 15.3-inches).
-These are mated to 220/55VR390 Michelin TRX tires.
+The E28 M535i was offered with two different styles alloy wheels, both measuring 165mm x 390mm (about 6.5 x 15.3-inches) and carrying identical 220/55VR390 Michelin TRX tires.
+The standard M-Technic cast alloy wheels were shared with the European-spec 535i and were the only style offered on South African M535i models.
 Note: These wheels have black center caps on early European-spec examples and all South African-spec cars, while later European-spec models feature silver center caps.
+Forged alloy wheels, in the same 390mm size and shared with the M5, M635CSi and various other BMW models, were optional on German-built M535i models.

 Cosmetics